On Safari, Summer 2016 Edition

-While we would like to go full steam year round, the fact that we have day jobs (for example, I work as a professor), mean we take a break from the site every summer.
+While we would like to go full steam year round, the fact that we have day jobs (for example, I work as a professor), means we have to take a break from the site every summer.
+To recharge our batteries.
 Officially we went on break Friday, July 16th (we set up you up with a Sierra Leone-connected mix).
 However, in honor of one of our patron saints, Nelson Rolihlahla Mandela (not the Hollywood version, but the more radical, contradictory Mandela) whose birthday it is today (he would have been 98 years old), we’re making the break official.
 Don’t worry, we’ll cook up some stuff for the fall and we’ll be back on September 1.
 In the meantime, you can go potter around the website and catch up on our archive.
 If you have really bad withdrawal symptoms, check in occasionally at our social media media (Facebook here, here and here, Instagram and Twitter here, here and here).
 See you in the Fall.

 Further Reading